b8234/Azure-AI-Projects/Azure AI Studio/Azure Document Intelligence Studio/README.md

 1. On the right, select **Run analysis**.
 1. When the analysis has run, the results are returned.
-Notice that the service has recognized specific data fields such as the merchant’s name, the address, phone number, and the transaction date and time, as well as the line items, subtotal, tax, and total amounts.
+Notice that the service has recognized specific data fields such as the merchant’s name, address, phone number, and transaction date and time, as well as the line items, subtotal, tax, and total amounts.
 Next to each field is a percentage probability that the field is correct.

-In this exercise you have used the Document Intelligence Studio to create a Document Intelligence resource.
+In this exercise, you have used the Document Intelligence Studio to create a Document Intelligence resource.
 You then used the service to analyze a receipt.
 From the results that were returned, you saw how Document Intelligence was able to identify specific fields, enabling data from everyday documents to be more easily processed.
 Before you close Document Intelligence Studio, why not try some of the sample receipts, including those in different languages?

 ## Clean up